-Zelnorm is a medicine for:

-- the short-term treatment of women who have irritable bowel syndrome (IBS) with constipation (not enough or hard bowel movements) as their main bowel problem.
-Zelnorm does not work for all women who use it.
-Zelnorm has not been shown to work in men with IBS with constipation. - the treatment of patients less than 65 years of age with chronic idiopathic constipation.
-Chronic constipation means constipation lasting over 6 months.
-Idiopathic constipation means constipation not due to other diseases or drugs.
-Zelnorm has not been shown to work in patients with chronic idiopathic constipation who are 65 years of age or older.
+Zelnorm is a medicine for the short-term treatment of women who have irritable bowel syndrome (IBS) with constipation (not enough or hard bowel movements) as their main bowel problem.
+Women with this medical condition suffer from abdominal pain or discomfort, bloating, and constipation.
+Zelnorm does not work for all women that use it.
+Zelnorm has not been shown to work in men with IBS.
 Zelnorm increases the movement of stools (bowel movement) through the bowels.
-Zelnorm does not cure IBS with constipation or chronic idiopathic constipation.
-For those with IBS with constipation who are helped, Zelnorm reduces pain and discomfort in the abdominal area, bloating, and constipation.
-For those with chronic idiopathic constipation, Zelnorm increases bowel movements, reduces straining, bloating and abdominal discomfort.
-If you stop taking Zelnorm, your symptoms may return within 1 or 2 weeks.
+Zelnorm does not cure IBS.
+For those who are helped, Zelnorm reduces pain and discomfort in the abdominal area, bloating, and constipation.
+If you stop taking Zelnorm, your IBS symptoms may return within 1 or 2 weeks.
 Who should not take Zelnorm?